 Sending OT data to the cloud requires, by definition, that devices be connected to an external network, and external connections create security concerns.
 The technology needed to secure those connections—allowing data to flow out, without providing a pathway back in—has traditionally been expensive, or flawed, or both.
 These shortcomings have led many organizations to give up on the benefits of cloud services.

-With Owl’s low-cost, easy-to-deploy DiOTa, large scale OT-to-cloud connections are finally possible.
+With Owl’s low-cost, easy-to-deploy DiOTa, secure OT-to-cloud connections are finally possible on an enterprise scale.
 Diota provides a hardware-enforced, unhackable one-way path for OT data, without the recurring costs, administrative burdens, and inherent weaknesses of software-based firewalls.

 Cost effective one-way security

 There are two general categories of solutions for enforcing one-way data flows: software-based firewalls and hardware-enforced data diodes.